gaepdit/air-web/docs/Application-history.md

 ## Air Web Application — Stationary Source Compliance Program

-Planning for a new web application to continue migrating functionality out of the IAIP began in January 2024, starting with SSCP compliance and enforcement activities.
+This new Air Branch web application was launched [on 2-Feb-2026](https://github.com/gaepdit/air-web/releases/tag/v2026.2.28) to continue migrating functionality out of the IAIP, starting with SSCP compliance and enforcement activities.

+## SBEAP consolidation

+[On 6-Apr-2026](https://github.com/gaepdit/air-web/releases/tag/v2026.4.6), the SBEAP application code was folded into the Air Web app codebase.